Rizwan-9000/dotfiles/README.md

-# Repo for i3-config files
+# Repo for Dot / Config Files